About Exeter Observer ⁄ Rationale

 Bill Keller

-UK legacy local news publishers have failed to create new business models as Silicon Valley has siphoned off their advertising revenue and traffic.
-They pursued consolidation and cuts instead of reinvestment and reinvention: two thirds of local journalism jobs have gone in the past twenty years.
+UK legacy local news publishers failed to create new business models when Silicon Valley came for their advertising revenue and readers.
+They pursued consolidation and cuts instead of reinvestment and reinvention.
+Two-thirds of local journalism jobs have gone in the past fifteen years as a result.

 Profit-driven corporate ownership structures now prioritise the pursuit of page views above all else, discounting editorial responsibility in favour of clickbait headlines and ephemeral content that rarely reflects the public interest or even constitutes journalism at all.